mkner/robo-util/docs/functions.rst

    Maps an integer value in the range **[in_min, in_max]** to interval **[out_min, out_max]**
    Analogous to arduino map function that uses long int numeric types.
-If the input parameters are non-integer numerics, they will be converted to a Python **int** type at whatever resolution is available by the Python implementation.
+If the input parameters are non-integer numerics, they will be converted to a Python **int** type at whatever resolution is available by the Python implementation being used.

   :param x: input numeric value to map
   :param in_min: lower bound of input range